maxsean/gallowrr/README.md

 If `yarn start` doesn't work, then try `./bin/webpack-dev-server` Then navigate to `localhost:3000`.

-If you want to demo the app without signing up, you may use the username: "testuser" with password: "123456".
+The app is also deployed on heroku at https://gallowrr.herokuapp.com/ If you want to demo the app without signing up, you may use the username: "testuser" with password: "123456".

 For Capybara tests run `rake`